Board of Directors

 She is a former President of Adat Shalom Reconstructionist Congregation in Bethesda, MD.
 She has previously worked for the Council of Economic Advisers and the Federal Trade Commission, and is currently employed at Salop Economics in Washington, DC.

-Hadar has been widely acknowledged as one of the Jewish community’s leading progressive advocacy voices and brings more than a dozen years of experience working in Washington DC on both domestic and foreign policy.
+He has been widely acknowledged as one of the Jewish community’s leading progressive advocacy voices and brings more than twenty years of experience working in Washington DC on both domestic and foreign policy.
 In that role he has built strong relationships with members of Congress, administration officials, and progressive partners and allies from across the spectrum of American political life.

 Andrew Taylor serves on Ameinu's Executive Committee and Chair of the Web Committee.
 In addition to Andrew's work with Ameinu, he is also Chief Financial Officer of Angel Medical Systems, a medical device company headquartered in New Jersey.
 Andrew is a Habonim Dror alum, and was the Gizbar for Habonim Dror North America and Rosh Machaneh at Camp Gesher.
 Andrew lives with his family in the Philadelphia area.